mbigras/spinner/README.md

 ## Getting started

-The following example illustrates building and running the spinner app.
-Spinner exits with a 0 exit code because it handles the SIGTERM Unix signal.
+The following procedure illustrates how to build and run the _spinner_ Go app.
+App _spinner_ exits with a 0 exit code because it handles the SIGTERM Unix signal.

 1. Get the code.